-In the near term, we expect our sales and marketing expenses to increase in absolute dollars primarily due to planned growth in our sales and marketing organization.
-This growth will include adding sales and marketing personnel and expanding our marketing activities to continue to generate additional leads.
+During the duration of the COVID-19 pandemic and associated shelter-in-place orders, work-from-home policies and travel bans, we expect our sales and marketing expense will decrease.
+Thereafter, in the near term, we expect our sales and marketing expenses to increase in absolute dollars primarily due to planned growth in our sales and marketing organization.
+This growth may include adding sales and/or marketing personnel and expanding our marketing activities to continue to generate additional leads.
 Sales and marketing expense may fluctuate from quarter to quarter based on the timing of commission expense, marketing campaigns and tradeshows.